Credit Card Payoff Calculator — See When You'll Be Debt Free

 What happens if I only pay the minimum?

-How much extra should I pay?
+How much extra should I pay each month?

 Is this calculator free?

-Yes, completely free with no sign-up required.
+Yes completely free with no sign-up needed.